Mornington, Victoria

-Mornington is known for its "village" atmosphere and its beaches.
-Mornington is a tourist destination with Melburnians who make day trips to visit the area's bay beaches and wineries.
-The town centre runs into the foreshore area and local beach.
+Mornington is a tourist destination renowned for its bay beaches and wineries, with a town centre that runs into the foreshore area and local beach.

 History

 Originally home to the Indigenous Boonwurrung people, the first European settlers arrived in the area in the 1840s for fishing, logging and agriculture.

-A 46-meter long pier was opened in 1858 and became the social and economic gateway to the Mornington Peninsula, connecting the surrounding areas with Melbourne.
+A 46-metre long pier was opened in 1858 and became the social and economic gateway to the Mornington Peninsula, connecting the surrounding areas with Melbourne.
 Originally known as Schnapper (or Snapper) Point, the town was renamed Mornington in 1864 after the second Earl of Mornington.
 The Courthouse was built in 1861 and the Post Office in 1863.
 The Grand Hotel was originally opened in 1892 at 126 Main Street as an alcohol-free Grand Coffee Palace designed by notable Melbourne architect William Pitt.
-Mornington became a popular tourist destination, with day trippers travelling from Melbourne on steamers from the 1860s.
+Mornington became a popular tourist destination, with day trippers travelling from Melbourne on steamers from the 1860's.

 The Mornington Railway line opened in 1889, connecting the township directly to Melbourne until it was closed in 1981.

 Population

-In the 2016 Census, there were 23,989 people in Mornington.
-72.0% of people were born in Australia.
-The next most common countries of birth were England 9.8%, New Zealand 1.7%, Scotland 1.4%, Ireland 0.7% and Netherlands 0.7%.
-89.3% of people spoke only English at home.
-Other languages spoken at home included Italian 0.8%, Greek 0.6% and German 0.4%.
-The most common responses for religion were No Religion 36.5%, Catholic 23.0% and Anglican 16.6%.
+In the 2021 Census, there were 25,759 people in Mornington.
+77% of people were born in Australia.
+The next most common countries of birth were England 9.3%, New Zealand 1.4%, Scotland 1.3%, Ireland 0.8% and Italy 0.7%.
+94% of people spoke only English at home.
+Other languages spoken at home included Italian 0.7%, Greek 0.6% and Spanish 0.4%.
+The most common responses for religion were No Religion 45%, Christian 45%, Hinduism 0.3% and Islam 0.2%.
+41% of dwellings were owned outright, 32% were owned with a mortgage, and 21% were rented.
+Unemployment in 2021 was 3.8%.
+The top three industries of employment were Health Care and Social Assistance (16%), Construction (14%) and Retail Trade (10%).